anna-alemany/scScarTrace/README.md

 1. *python bin/hierarchicalClustering.py output_merged_rname.tsv n output3_rname method_label pdfplot_label*
  As a first approach, we cluster cells based on scar pattern using hierarchical or agglomerative clustering.
 The scripts takes for input parameters:
  * _output_merged_rname.tsv_: file with input scar percentage table
  * _n_: Number of clusters.
 This will have an impact for the next filtering step.
+In this step of the analysis it is not very important to get the correct number of clusters, and it is actually better to set the number of clusters a bit higher than what it really is.
  * _output3_rname_: root name of output files.
  * _method_label_: label to choose the clustering algorithm approach: "hcl" for hierarchical clustering and "acl" for agglomerative clustering.
  * _pdfplot_label_: label to activate the generation of a plot with the barplot of scar percentage per cell when set to "y".
 When this label is equal to "y" the code becomes a bit slower.